 - ☐ The /etc/printcap file is used to register the name and attributes of a printer.
-You must make an entry for the network printer in the /etc/printcap file of all workstations using the network printer. - ☐ You must make an entry for each printer option when using the same printer.

-- ☐ Each entry is separated with colons into several fields.
+You must make an entry for the network printer in the /etc/printcap file of all workstations using the network printer. - ☐ Each entry is separated with colons into several fields.
 The syntax is to begin each entry with a colon, followed by the entry, and then end with a colon, a back slash, and then a return. - ☐ The first line of the field is the name of the printer.
 You use this name when logging on to a network printer from a workstation.
 You can define several different names by separating each name with the " | " character. - ☐ The second and following lines contain the printer's attributes.
 Attributes of the printer are represented by two character names referred to as capabilities.
 For more information about capabilities, see the following table.

 Capability Explanation Value Required for the Network Printer. rm Host name of the printer The host name that was registered with the /etc/hosts file. rp Optional specification "lp" will be assigned, if the option is not used.
 Select options for printing.
-For more information about available options, see p.20 "Specifying the Device Option". sd Path name of the spool directory.
+For more information about available options, see p.19 "Specifying the Device Option". sd Path name of the spool directory.
 Path name of the spool directory that is to be created.
 1f Path name of the log file.
 Path name of the log file.
 For example /var/log/lpd-errs. mx Maximum file size which the directory can copy.
 When set to 0, the size is unlimited.
 If nothing is entered, the size is set to 1024 k.
 None or something suitable.